 - “I’d like to talk about something that’s concerning me.”

 - “May we talk about your work on the project?”

 - “I need to explore with you where we are on the project.”

-It’s important to address problem behaviors in a way that shows the employee genuine support — demonstrating your loyalty.
-Then, you can both discuss a solution to the problem – for example, pairing the worker up with a more experienced team member – and set up a method for accountability.
+It’s important to address problem employee behaviors in a way that shows the employee genuine support — demonstrating your loyalty.
+Then, you can discuss a solution to the problem, such as pairing the worker up with a more experienced team member.
+Finally, make sure you are delegating workloads effectively and set up a method for creating accountability.

-Open discussions between managers and employees about trust set the stage for deeper, more productive conversations about team performance.
-They also create stronger bonds between leaders and employees.
+Honest, open discussions about trust set the stage for deeper, more productive conversations about team performance and create stronger bonds between leaders and employees.

 These steps are essential to building trust in the workplace, and with your team.